Depression Is A Fickle Beast

 I know that it’s hard to accept this, especially if everything is so fresh, and it’s totally okay to feel this way.
 Even if you feel somehow indifferent, as it initially happened to me, don’t be too harsh with yourself.

 You’re not emotionally cold — it’s just it’s hard to know what to feel at all when suffering from psychological shock.
 Believe me when I say that there’s nothing wrong with that.

 In hindsight, I'm so glad that I started writing about it, as it really allowed me to express my feelings and helped me cope with the emotional fallout that I’ve experienced.

-Occasionally, I still leave Paul a message on WhatsApp, and even though it feels somehow weird, it really helps as a coping mechanism to deal with his loss.
+Occasionally, I still leave Paul a message on WhatsApp, and even though it somehow feels weird, it really helps as a coping mechanism to deal with his loss.
 I guess that I'll stop doing that at some point in the future, but as of right now, it just helps me a lot.